 Learn About The Editorial Team

 Products are selected by our editors.
 We may earn a commission on purchases from a link.
 How we select gear.

 Is Holosun’s 510c the best red dot sight on the market today?
 We put the sight to the test to determine if this budget-friendly red dot sight can perform with the best of them.

 In This Article

 Who is Holosun & what do they do?

-The Holosun 510c is easily one of the best red dots available today, but Holosun as a company is a relatively new entity — having been around the sun less than a dozen times.
+The Holosun 510c is easily one of the best red dots available today.
+Still, Holosun as a company is a relatively new entity — having been around the sun less than a dozen times.
 Holosun started making optics in 2013 for shooting and hunting, law enforcement, and active-duty military.

-Buying anything today takes much more time and research than it did in the past because of the sheer number of optics and optic makers out there.
+Buying anything today takes much more time and research than before because of the sheer number of optics and optic makers out there.
 Holosun has positioned itself as a superior quality product and a surprisingly affordable optic — one that can prompt double-takes for the uninitiated.

 Many optics on the market do one thing well — be it having a wide window and clear glass, a large MOA reticle, the ability to flip between red and green colors, or just extreme durability.